ToyotaInfoTech/RAMN/docs/hardware/Fabrication/qualitycheck.rst

 .. warning::

-	If the screen shows something else, then it is possible that your switch was soldered with the **wrong orientiation**.
+	If the screen shows something else, then it is possible that your switch was soldered with the **wrong orientation**.
 Refer to the picture above for the correct orientation when the switch is at the leftmost position.

 Step 6: Test Chassis
 ####################